Let us begin at the beginning, in a time before we even had mobile phones: a time of minerals, meteorites, fossils and (cue menacing music) dinosaurs.

 For example, analysis of these bones reveals who did what kind of work (hint: women were not banned to the kitchen).
 They know what parasites gave the average mineworker an unfortunate itch and can even suggest the kind of leaves likely used as toilet paper.

-The way back to the museum’s entrance hall takes you past the digital planetarium with films and liveshows.
-You’ll need an extra ticket to access these, which you get from the website, info desk or when you buy your entrance tickets.
+The way back to the museum’s entrance hall takes you past the digital planetarium with its films and live shows.
+You’ll need an extra ticket to access these, which you get from the website or information desk.

-Most of these films and shows are in German, though.
+All live shows are in German, but films are available in English.
 This video from the museum gives you a taster:

 Once you’re done, it’s time to go up the stairs to the zoological collections.